Frequently Asked Questions

-No. While some students use the summer as an opportunity to get more involved with the site they work with during the school year or branch out to another organization in Oberlin and build ties to the community, they are not required to stay in Oberlin.
-In fact, many students choose to do service in their hometowns, through the United States, and abroad and may apply for funding to receive a stipend.
+No. While some students use the summer as an opportunity to get more involved with their program worksite or branch out to another organization and build ties to the community, they are not required to stay in Oberlin.
+In fact, many students choose to perform service in their hometowns throughout the United States and abroad, and may apply for funding to receive a stipend.

 Am I assigned to a particular site?
 How do I find a site?

 Bonners at Oberlin are not assigned to a site.
-At the beginning of their first year they reach out to local organizations with support and advice from the Bonner Scholars Program Director and Bonner Leadership Team students.
-Students get a feel for the work that is taking place in Oberlin and meet with leaders at different organizations in the Oberlin area as part of the Bonner Life 101 weekly ExCo 1 credit course during their first semester.
-It is also common for Bonners to change sites throughout or after their first year as they develop a better sense for the kind of site that best suits their interests and skills.
+As part of the Introduction to Bonner course during their first semester, students get a feel for the work that is taking place in the community and meet leaders from different organizations in the area.
+They also receive support and advice from the program director and Bonner Leadership Team students.
+It is common for Bonners Scholars to change sites throughout or after their first year as they develop a better sense for the kind of service that best suits their interests and skills.
 However, there are some Bonners that do service at the same site for all four years.

 For the purposes of the Bonner Scholars Program, "community service" is defined as service provided to individuals or communities to meet social, educational, or environmental needs.
-This service may be provided directly or indirectly through a student-initiated project or a project sponsored by a non-profit or government agency.
-The following activities will not count towards meeting a Bonner Scholar's service requirement:
+This service may be provided directly or indirectly through a student-initiated project or a project sponsored by a nonprofit or government agency.
+The following activities do not count towards meeting a Bonner Scholar's service requirement:

-- Service on behalf of a private, for-profit company or oganization;
+- service on behalf of a private, for-profit company or organization;

-The Bonner Center, which sponsors the Bonner Scholars Program, maintains a database of opportunities for service in more than 100 local human and social services agencies, schools, religiously affiliated service organizations, grassroots community initiatives, and municipal government entities.
+The Bonner Scholars Program maintains a database of opportunities in more than 100 local human and social services agencies, schools, religiously affiliated service organizations, grassroots community initiatives, and municipal government entities.

 Does financial support carry over during study away?

 Bonner Scholars studying away are able to maintain financial support if they engage in service during their time away.
-Many study away programs integrate internships, and internships with non-profit or government agencies can be used to satisfy the Bonner Scholars service requirement.
+Many study away programs integrate internships, and internships with nonprofit or government agencies can be used to satisfy the Bonner Scholars service requirement.
 Some students also pursue service opportunities independently.
-Most recently, Bonner Scholars have studied away in Brazil, England, and South Africa and through the Border Studies Program
+Most recently, Bonner Scholars have studied in Brazil, England, South Africa, and through the Border Studies Program.